|Best portable fan for your desk||Honeywell Turbo on the Go||Check Price||

 Runner up: Honeywell Turbo on the Go

-While the Turbo on the Go fan won’t replace traditional AC, it’s a fantastic way to stay cool during a hectic workday.
+While the Turbo on the Go fan won’t replace traditional AC, it’s a fantastic way to stay cool during a hectic workday and a great runner-up for the best portable fan.
 It measures roughly 5 by 12 inches and weighs under one ounce, so you don’t need to worry about it taking up too much space or dragging you down if you’re on the move.
 This fan produces a breeze you can feel from up to three feet away with several set-up options, including standalone, hanging, or carrying.
 It can be powered with four AA batteries for outdoor use or via a USB-A cable, which can plug directly into your work computer.

 Premium pick: Lasko T42954 Tower Fan